seeq12/angular-editable-text/README.md

 }
 ```

-If the gg-on-change handler returns a promise, the resolved value will be used to update the model.
-If the promise
-is rejected, the `gg-on-reject` handler is called and the model is reverted to its original value.

-While the promise is being resolved, a default text - "Working..." will show.
+While the promise is being resolved, the default behavior is to display an empty string.
 In the configuration section you can
 learn how to change it.